 These hiking boots brought to you by Merrell are not only heavy-duty boots that will keep you protected and secure while on your hiking trip but they are also quite stylish.
-These hiking shoes are also brought to you by a well-known brand and when looking to get gear from a well-known brand you can expect that you are getting quality.Read more
+These hiking shoes are DESIGNED by a well-known brand and when looking to get gear from a well-known brand you can expect that you are getting quality.Read more

-These hiking boots offer great protection as they are quite high on the ankle which will not only keep your ankles protected against critters and insects but also provide your ankle with stability in case you slip.
+They offer great protection as they are quite high on the ankle which will not only keep your ankles protected against critters and insects but also provide your ankle with stability in case you slip.
 The last thing you want while out in the middle of the wilderness is to slip and roll your ankle.
-That is why a high ankle hiking boots are important as it will give you extra support and ensure that you will complete your hike without issue.
+That is why high ankle hiking boots are important as they will give you extra support and ensure that you will complete your hike without issue.

-These hiking boots from Merrell offer great weather resistance as all any boot should, they will not only protect you against the weather elements but also from dirt and other things you would expect while out in the wilderness.
-If you are going to hike in some really wet weather conditions, you could also think about investing in a waterproofing spray for the extra protection for your hiking gear.
-These sprays are also great protection for your backpacking tent.
+These offer great weather resistance as all any boot should, they will not only protect you against the weather elements but also from dirt and other things you would expect while out in the wilderness.

-Constructed from durable and robust leather which is ideal for the many different weather conditions and environments which these high performing hiking boots will encounter.Read more
+Constructed from durable and robust leather which is ideal for the many different weather conditions and environments that these high performing hiking boots will encounter.Read more

-Two weeks of testing showed these winter hiking boots to be well up to standard, looked for negatives in the boot but can't find anything of significance.
-Walking in these Columbia newton ridge plus 2 boots on different surfaces, the performance remains very good.
+Two weeks of testing showed these winter hiking boots to be well up to standard.
+Walking in these boots on different surfaces, the performance remains very good.

-The big test came while hiking and stepping into an ankle-deep puddle of very cold water, the boot kept the water out.
-We are definitely sure that these hiking boots will be a perfect addition to your hiking footwear, as its materials are waterproofed.
+We are definitely sure that these hiking boots will be a perfect addition to your hiking footwear, as their materials are waterproofed.

-For breaking in the boots they do need a few days but no over the top discomfort or blisters while going through the breaking in process.
+For breaking in the boots they do need a few days but no over-the-top discomfort or blisters while going through the breaking in process.
 After a few days, they will fit perfectly.
-But, just in case don't forget to try out the boots before you buy some.
-That way you will be sure that you got yourself a nice, comfortable pair of hiking boots.

 The sole is soft and durable, on really rough surfaces the feeling has been nice and smooth, used on snow the boots give a good level of stability.